DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/README.md

 <br/><br/>

 ### What is the ethnic diversity among data professionals?
- Around 39% of them were White/Caucasian, followed by 25% Asian, then 17% African American/Black, then followed by Hispanics and Indians.
+Approximately 39% of survey respondents identified as White/Caucasian, followed by 25% Asian, 17% African American/Black, and subsequent percentages for Hispanics and Indians.

 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/8e2bd64a-2b4b-466c-b568-00643df94044)